DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 Heist could be made aware of URLs, or they could be rendered into Text before Heist even sees them.

+This solution will be benchmarked against similar solutions.
+This solution should provide O(1) routing.

 ## Timetable and Deliverables